This post discusses substandard automobile insurers and Blumenshine Law Group’s efforts to secure compensation for our clients from these companies.

 Contact Us for a Free Consultation

 No one should go up against a substandard auto insurance company alone.
 Contact our attorneys at Blumenshine Law Group for a free consultation if you have been seriously injured in a car crash.
-We have a track record of fighting and winning against substandard auto insurers and securing our clients the compensation they deserve.
-Call or text us today at (312) 766-1000, email us at [email protected], or contact us online to schedule a free case evaluation with one of our attorneys.
+We have a proven track record of fighting and winning against substandard auto insurers, securing the compensation our clients deserve.